osisoft/Client-Failover-Service/content/authentication.md

 **PIAdapterFailoverAdministrators:** Administrators of the Failover Service.
 This group is able to delete failover groups and sessions and POST role overrides.

 ## REST URLs
+The following REST URLs table contains examples of endpoints that you can use to manually create requests along with their corresponding required group membership.

 | Relative URL | HTTP verb | Action | Group Required |
 | ------------ | --------- | ------ | ------|